bqt2k2/UC_nodejs/README.md

 ## 🚀 Features

 ### 🔹 User Features:
+- **Course Access:** Users can visit the platform to search for and participate in courses they are interested in.
+They can also upload the courses they own.
+- **Guest Access:** Users can access the platform as guests without logging in, allowing them to search for and view detailed course information.
+To register for courses, upload, rate, or edit course information, they must log in.
-- **Course Registration:** Users can post, add, edit, and delete courses and register for courses.
+- **Course Registration:** Users can post, add, edit, and delete courses, as well as register for other courses.
-- **Continue Learning:** Users can pick up where they left off.
+- **Continue Learning:** Users can continue courses from where they last left off.
-- **View Suggested Courses:** Personalized course recommendations.
+- **View Suggested Courses:** Personalized course recommendations based on users' preferences and learning activities.
-- **Gmail Authentication:** Secure user login via Gmail.
+- **Gmail Authentication:** Secure login via Gmail to access advanced platform features.

 ### 🔹 Admin Features:
-- **Course Management:** Adminscan browse.
+- **Course Management:** Admins can browse and manage all courses.
+- **User Management:** Admins can view and manage user information, including their learning history and courses they’ve participated in.
+- **Statistics and Reports:** Admins can view platform activity statistics, such as the number of courses posted, courses completed, user numbers, and generate detailed reports.
-- **Real-time Communication:** Chat functionality for users to interact.
+- **Real-time Communication:** A chat functionality for users to discuss courses or receive technical support.

 ---